 This theme is ideal for summer on a large field.
 You can set up festival tents and give the tables for guests a stage name.
 You can also set up several food tents, serving different types of meals and drinks.
 Think of a cocktail bar and a pizza tent.
 Keep in mind that this takes quite a bit of work.
 It is therefore a good idea to dress up the venue a day in advance.
-Keep in mind to consult with the wedding venue manager.
-There might be other weddings planned on the same day.
+Bear in mind that you should discuss this with the manager of the wedding location.
+There might be other weddings scheduled on the same day.

 The dress code